awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-drift.md

 1. Because stack set drift detection operations can be a long\-running operation, use `describe-stack-set-operation` to monitor the status of drift operation\.
 This command takes the stack set operation ID returned by the `detect-stack-set-drift` command\.

    The following examples uses the operation ID from the previous example to return information on the stack set drift detection operation\.
 In this example, the operation is still running\.
-Of the seven stack instances associated with this stack set, one stack instance has already been found to have drifted, two instances are in synch, and drift detection for the remaining four stack instances is still in progress\.
+Of the seven stack instances associated with this stack set, one stack instance has already been found to have drifted, two instances are in sync , and drift detection for the remaining four stack instances is still in progress\.
 Because one instance has drifted, the drift status of the stack set itself is now `DRIFTED`\.

    ```
     1. aws cloudformation describe-stack-set-operation --stack-set-name stack-set-drift-example --operation-id c36e44aa-3a83-411a-b503-cb611example